Frequently Asked Questions

 - How do I declare the Psychology or Psychology/Law & Society major?

-Major changes are considered beginning Week 3 of the quarter.
-Meet with an Academic Advisor during walk-in hours to complete the necessary paperwork and for information about major change criteria.
+Major changes are considered beginning Week 3 of the quarter by appointment only.
+Meet with an Academic Advisor during walk-in hours for information about major change criteria.
 General criteria for admission into the Psychology and Psychology/Law & Society majors are as follows:

-Good academic standing for two consecutive quartes prior to the major change
+- Good academic standing for two consecutive quarters prior to the major change

 - Do I need a Ph.D. in psychology to get a higher-paying job?